ngocanh/docker-compose-collection/README.md

     docker exec -it -u root dcc_hana-xe_1 su - hxeadm -c 'HDB info'
     ```
     The container name _'dcc_hana-xe_1' might_ be different for you, if so check for its ID/name with `docker ps -a`

+## Advanced usage

+* Start multiple services (Oracle DB, HXE, MS SQL in this example)
+    ```
+    docker-compose -f dcc.oracle.tmpl.yml -f dcc.hana-xe.tmpl.yml -f dcc.ms-sql.tmpl.yml -f docker-compose.override.yml up
+    ```
+    Or you can of course assemble a compose file with all the services you need.